auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 ## Account Separation

-### Public Salts

-Assoming your deployment will have more than one user, your deployment should almost certainly be applying a unique salt per account as domain separation, and should do so up-front.
-This per-account salt achieves exactly the same effect as what traditional salts achieve: in effect, every account gets to use its own unique password hash function.
+Assuming your deployment will have more than one user, your deployment should almost certainly be applying a unique salt per account as domain separation, and should do so up-front.

+When dealing with client-side prehashing, this salt would typically be determined by the login name.
+There are two basic approaches: deriving a salt from a login name, or storing a random salt directly in a database.
+In the former scenario, there is an unbreakable connection between login names and derived salts, which can be guessed offline.
+In the latter scenario, anybody who has the ability to try to log in needs to be able query the salt associated with a specific login name via a public salt server.

+In either case, security can be substantially improved by having login names that are untethered (at least in part) from public identifiers.
+Otherwise, if the password hash of a high-profile account gets leaked, it won't be difficult for a cracker to find the login name from the salt alone no matter what approach you take.

+This per-account salt achieves exactly the same effect as what traditional salts
+achieve: in effect, every account gets to use its own unique password hash function.
 Ideally this salt would be applied early on in the hashing process, preferably before the password is even hashed.

+For example, a utility that supports purely local, passphrase-based file encryption might store a random 16-byte salt along with any plaintext tags as part of the encryption header.

+On the other hand, for easily-memorizable public-key certificates, one might use a utility that deterministically generates ECC keypairs from a passphrase.
+This type of deployment cannot meaningfully apply salt, so a utility might "enforce" the requirement that the passphrase be at least eight words long.

+In the more typical context of a login-based web service, applying no account separation at all on the client side does have the advantage that if Eve steals your password database, the hashes can be securely decoupled from the login names.
+While Eve is likely to know this mapping, she has the option of hiding login names from Craig, preventing Craig from logging into an account that he successfully cracks.
+This is a rare case in which the interests of Alice and Eve are aligned.
+Without inside knowledge, this association cannot be reconstructed even by the most enterprising and Orphean Craigs.

+This comes at the cost that if Eve manages to wiretap your TLS connections and collects multiple password hashes from your deployment, then the key-stretching computation associated with a cracking attempt can be amortized across all of those hashes.
+If Eve manages to collect a thousand passwords, she can crack all of those passwords together a thousand times faster than she could crack them one by one.

+Preventing the possibility of sharing cracking attempts across accounts is why, with the narrowest of exceptions,[^no-account-separation] you should prefer to achieve account separation as early as possible, and why you should almost certainly achieve account separation on the client side, before a solid majority of the client-side key stretching work has been performed.

 Handling per-account salt is a significantly more complicated when client-side prehashing is involved, as the client will have to somehow know which salt to use.
 The remainder of this section should be understood within this prehashing context.

-There's two basic categories of approaches: transparently deriving a salt from a login name, or storing a random salt directly in a database.
-In the former scenario, there is an unbreakable connection between login names and derived salts, which can be guessed offline.
-In the latter scenario, members of the general public need to be able query the salt associated with a specific login name via a public salt server.

-In either case, security can be substantially improved by having login names that are untethered (at least in part) from public identifiers.
-Otherwise, if the password hash of a high-profile account gets leaked, it won't be difficult for a cracker to find the login name from the salt alone no matter what approach you take.
+### Public Salts

 The simplest possible transparently-derived salt might use a normalized login name as the input to the `Username` parameter only.
 The G3P ensures that the